-To allow medisave use, the following criteria must be fulfilled:
+To use Medisave, the following criteria must be fulfilled:

 How is it done?

-So the “surgery” must start from the doctor talking to you in a reassuringly nice and soothing tone about the procedure, alternatives and risks.
-If you have any questions and doubts, please feel free to ask and clarify until you are completely convinced that we are the surgeons meant for you and the procedure is the right one that you are undertaking at the right time.
+Hence, the “surgery” must start with the doctor talking to you in a reassuring and soothing tone about the procedure, the alternatives and the risks.
+If you have any questions and doubts, please feel free to ask and clarify with the doctor until you are completely convinced that we are the surgeons meant for you, and the procedure is the right one that you are undertaking at the right time.

-Yes, after the above process, which is the verbal consent portion.
-There will be a written consent whereby the things discussed above is written down and signed by all parties involved as a testimony of discussion of the above points.
+After the above process, which is the verbal consent portion, there will be a written consent whereby the things discussed above are written down and signed by all parties involved as a testimony of discussion of the above points.

 There is nothing too minor in surgery.
 Any surgeries not done in a proper manner by properly trained doctors in a proper setting with proper equipment on a right patient can go south.
 So yes, no matter what procedure, the process is the same.

-Really depends on which procedure you are talking about.
-But most procedures generally proceed in this manner.
+It really depends on which procedure you are talking about, but most procedures generally proceed in this manner.

-Yes, your pain (or lack of) is our upmost importance.
-Potentially painful procedures will with the doctor applying a numbing cream and waiting an hour for it to work.
-Then a numbing medication will be injected with an ultrafine needle head normally used for Botox.
-Less painful procedures will make do with the numbing cream or for ENT procedures a numbing spray.
+Your pain (or lack thereof) is of the utmost importance.
+Potentially painful procedures will begin with the doctor applying a numbing cream and waiting an hour for it to work.
+Thereafter, a a numbing medication will be injected with an ultrafine needle head normally used for Botox.
+Less painful procedures will make do with the numbing cream or for ENT procedures, a numbing spray.

-Yes!
-It is absolutely normal for you to still feel “something”, the numbing medication only works on area of the surgery.
-You would still feel me pressing and other sensation as that is felt by the deeper tissues that I didn’t numb.
+Yes, it is absolutely normal for you to still feel “something”, as the numbing medication only works on the area of surgery.
+You would still feel the doctor pressing on the area as well as other sensations felt by the deeper tissues that were not numbed.
 But if you do feel pain, please tell the doctor.

-The doctor might chit chat with you, with the nurses or they might not.
-You might hear wierd metal sounds (yes the equipment are metallic).
+The doctor might chit-chat with you, with the nurses or they might not.
+You might hear weird metal sounds (the equipment are metallic).
 You might want to look at the surgery or not (probably not unless you love blood).
-Doesn’t really matter, but it should be done in no time.
+It doesn’t really matter, and it should be done in no time.